xwmx/nb/README.md

 `nb plugins install <path>`, and you can publish it on GitHub, GitLab, or anywhere else online and install it with `nb plugins install <url>`.

-#### Internal Functions and Variables
+#### API

-Plugins have full access to all internal functions and variables, which are identified by leading underscores. `nb` subcommands, which represent `nb`'s public API, should be called using their internal function names.
+Plugins can be created using [`nb` subcommands](#nb-help), which represent `nb`'s public API.
+Within plugins, subcommands can be called using their function names.
+Subcommand functions have the same names as the subcommands with a leading underscore.
 Options can be used to output information in formats suitable for parsing and processing:

 ```bash
 # print the content of note 3 to standard output with no color